Skel-Enkai/BinomialTerminal/README.md

 # BinomialTerminal
-Creating a Terminal Website in jQuery to run different scripts I've made.
+BinomialTerminal is a simple Website made in jQuery that allows my little server to return Binomial Probability calculations on Dice!
+Currently I have no plans for expansion, but I do have a few ideas!